 Macroecology & Conservation

-Our work focuses on research and discovery at the interface of macroecology, conservation, and global change.
-It starts with discovery but is about more than that - we are looking for ways to use discovery to improve conservation prospects for biological diversity during the current period of rapid human-induced climate change and habitat loss and improve predictions of vector borne disease risk for people.
-Our macroecological work is global but we are especially active in the field in Canada and Tanzania.
+Our work starts with research but is about more than that: we look for ways to use discoveries to improve conservation prospects during the current period of rapid climate change and habitat loss.
+Our macroecological work is global but we are especially active in the field in Canada.

 Publications